tyler-dane/cheatsheets/vim-cheatsheet.md

                 p       #Puts (pastes) the text
                 ESC     #Exits visual mode

-:2,5y       # Yanks everything from lines 2-5
+yw	# yanks everything from cursor to end of word yaw	# yanks entire word regardless of cursor location :2,5y       # Yanks everything from lines 2-5
 :m{#,0, $}    # Moves line to a line number or before first or after last line
 ```